granmoe/Slap-Bass-Rudiments-and-Studies/fundamentals-start-here/how-to-slap.md

 \(video of thumb bouncing when motion is stopped\)

 To summarize these last two sections, your forearm rotation is the engine, and your thumb is a mallet.
 This forearm and thumb motion is the core of slap bass technique.
 Developing speed and coordination with this movement takes time.
-I recommend practicing it until you can do about two full rotations per second before moving on.
+For now, just focus on consistency.

 ## Point of Contact